13 Mistakes People Make When Building a New Home

 10. Don’t get emotionally attached to an investment property

-We often see buyers wanting to over-spend on fittings, appliances, structural changes and upgrades for an investment property.
+As a builder in Gold Coast and Brisbane we often see buyers wanting to over-spend on fittings, appliances, structural changes and upgrades for an investment property.
 Keep your choice of upgrades limited to only those that add to the value of your property or increase your rental yield.

 11. Making expensive structural changes